sdiehl/wiwinwlh/tutorial.md

 Pattern Synonyms
 ----------------

-Suppose we were writing a typechecker, it would very to common to include a distinct ``TArr`` term ease the telescoping of function signatures, this is what GHC does in its Core language.
+Suppose we were writing a typechecker, it would be very common to include a distinct ``TArr`` term to ease the telescoping of function signatures, this is what GHC does in its Core language.
 Even though technically it could be written in terms of more basic application of the ``(->)`` constructor.

 ```haskell
 data Type